rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

   out what kind of Fender Jeb is playing.
 The shape looks like a Telecaster, but the headstock does not.
 (Figured it out; it's the John 5 Signature Telecaster.)
-Next up: Figuring out the green Strat-shaped electric.
+Next up: Figuring out the green Strat-shaped electric [19].
 Watched Hannah Woolmer's show on Sunday and started to wonder whether you've thought of doing a prerecorded video intro like she does.
 Not a lot of comments from this pass.
   Looking forward to moving on to the [music-only